 Secondary distribution – Use of a transmission channel for distribution of programmes to viewers at large (by over-the-air broadcasting or by cable television, including retransmission, such as by broadcast repeaters or by SMATV).

+It is also important to study the operating requirements for programme delivery controls such as multiplexing, switching and insertion of compressed programme bit streams into different programme streams at content distribution functions such as cable television head-ends.
+Cost effective and operationally efficient solutions should be found to meet those requirements.

-To facilitate the international exchange of programmes and to rationalize the design of equipment, it is desirable to continue to study the methods used for digital source coding of such signals for all those applications within the scope of Study Group 9.
+To facilitate the international exchange of programmes and to rationalize the design of equipment, it is desirable to continue to study the methods used for digital source coding of such signals, as defined by other standardization bodies such as Study Group 16.

-It is also necessary to ensure the utmost compatibility among the methods used for the various applications.

-The studies include the specification of the availability objectives, and how availability objectives affect the choice of technical solutions for, e.g. digital source coding, multiplexing and error protection.

 Indeed, the challenge is to find a balanced compromise among the various factors that interplay in the specification of the transmission method to be preferred for each application.
 For instance, a compromise must be found among:

 required availability of the service;